-(1 credit, 0 lecture, 1.5 lab) Prerequisite: OE 100 or written departmental approval
+(1 credit, 0 lecture, 1.5 lab) Prerequisite: OE100

-This course is for students wishing to improve typewriting speed and accuracy skills and includes pretesting, diagnosing problem areas, typing extensive drills and posttesting.
+This course is for students wishing to improve typewriting speed and accuracy skills and includes pretesting, diagnosing problem areas, typing extensive drills and post testing.

 OE175 Records Management

 This course presents the principles of the alphabetic, numeric, geographic, and subject systems of records management, as well as records maintenance, decision-making, and career opportunities in the records management field.